Never Too Late to Learn: The Adult Piano Student's Surprise Advantage

 Learn Piano as an Adult when you're not "Schooled-out"

 Natalie*, one of my most naturally talented teens, eventually dropped out of piano to what I called "schooled-out."
 She was super bright and involved in AP classes.
 She had basketball practice before and after school.
 Where I live, sports don't stop during holidays either.
 No matter how well we adjusted Natalie's practice schedule.
 The reality was Natalie needed a nap.
 Some downtime.
 Time with friends or with family watching a movie.
-She didn't have any energy to learn one more thing.
-Her brain was mentally tapped out.
+And while piano itself is an energy generating activity, lack of downtime led her to exhaustion.
 Kids are great at the piano until they are over-scheduled and tapped out.

-Conversely, adults no longer in graduate studies can benefit from the mental sharpness of the piano.
+Conversely, adults can benefit from the mental sharpness of the piano.
 This is often their singular class or very few they are in.
 They can find time to practice and are mentally awake and open to learning new things.

 Redefining Adult Piano Lessons